etnami/kospi-esg-signal/README.md

 ## Verification note

 The Stage 1 LLM extraction accuracy numbers above (95.8%, 4.5%, MAE 0.796 / 2,631,446, ICC 0.0164) were independently recomputed directly from `extraction_log.xlsx` rather than taken from the dissertation text, and matched exactly.
 The RQ2 regression coefficients and the "quartile reversal" pattern were cross-checked against the corresponding figures in the dissertation and matched.
-This followed from a lesson learned on an earlier repo in this portfolio, where a result had been misattributed between two similarly-named model variants (see the other repos in this portfolio for that story).